 - Another liable party

-It can be difficult to separate the facts of a brake failure accident case from a story the potentially liable parties may try to defend themselves with.
+It can be difficult to separate the facts of a brake failure accident case from the version of events the potentially liable parties may tell to try to defend themselves.
 Navigating the claims process on your own, proving your case, and recovering damages can be difficult, and can lead to an incomplete recovery that leaves a lot of money on the table.

-Building a Case After a Birmingham Brake Failure Accident
+How to Build a Case After a Brake Failure Accident in Birmingham

-When our Birmingham car accident team handles a case, we take care of all your legal needs, leaving you free to focus on recovering from your injuries.
+The first step to filing your claim is calling a lawyer who has experience in brake failure accident cases in Birmingham.
+When our car accident team handles a case, we take care of all your legal needs, leaving you free to focus on recovering from your injuries.
 Our team can file your claim and attempt to reach an out-of-court settlement in your case.
-We understand how these cases work and the type of evidence necessary to support your claim.

-When you enlist the help of a Birmingham accident caused by brake failure lawyer, your attorney will work to collect evidence and prove several things:
+When you enlist the help of a Birmingham brake failure accident lawyer, your attorney will work to collect evidence and prove several things:

 - Who caused the accident